tibe314/ShakkiTekoaly/documentation/Beginners_guide.md

 ## XBoard Setup

 XBoard is a graphical user interface chessboard for chess engines.
-Xboard can be connected to the tira chess engine.
+Xboard can be connected to your tira chess engine.

 1. Download XBoard from  https://www.gnu.org/software/xboard/#download

-One can download the tar.gz file of the latest stable version and uncompress it, for example, in the same directory where the chess folder is.
+One can download the tar.gz file of the latest stable version and uncompress it, for example, under the same directory where the chess directory is.

 $ tar xvzf xboard-4.9.0.tar.gz